Arapaho: Expansion on the plains

 Once established, the Arapaho began to expand on the plains through trade, warfare, and alliances with other plains tribes.
 Around 1811, the Arapaho made an alliance with the Cheyenne (Hítesíínoʼ – 'scarred one').
 Their strong alliance with the Cheyenne allowed the Arapaho to greatly expand their hunting territory.
 By 1826, the Lakota, Dakota, Cheyenne, and Arapaho pushed the Kiowa (Niiciiheihiinennoʼ; Kiowa tribe: Niiciiheihiiteen) and invading Comanche to the south.
 Conflict with the allied Comanche and Kiowa ended in 1840 when the two large tribes made peace with the Arapaho and Southern Cheyenne and became their allies.

 Chief Little Raven was the most notable Arapaho chief; he helped mediate peace among the nomadic southern plains tribes and would retain his reputation as a peace chief throughout the Indian Wars and reservation period.
 The alliance with the Comanche and Kiowa made the most southern Arapaho bands powerful enough to enter the Llano Estacado in the Texas Panhandle.
 One band of Southern Arapaho became so closely allied with the Comanche that they were absorbed into the tribe, adopted the Comanche language, and became a band of Comanche known as the Saria Tʉhka (Sata Teichas) 'dog-eaters'.

 Along the upper Missouri River, the Arapaho actively traded with the farming villages of the Arikara, Mandan, and Hidatsa, trading meat and hides for corn, squash, and beans.
 The Arikara referred to the Arapaho as the "Colored Stone Village (People)", possibly because gemstones from the Southwest were among the trade items.
-The Hidatsa called them E-tah-leh or Ita-Iddi ('bison-path people'), referring to their hunting of bison.
+The Hidatsa called them E-tah-leh or Ita-Iddi ('buffalo-path people'), referring to their hunting of bison.

 Conflict with Euro-American traders and explorers was limited at the time.
 The Arapaho freely entered various trading posts and trade fairs to exchange mostly bison hides and beaver furs for European goods such as firearms.
 The Arapaho frequently encountered fur traders in the foothills of the Rocky Mountains, and the headwaters of the Platte and Arkansas.
 They became well-known traders on the plains and bordering Rocky Mountains.
 The name Arapaho may have been derived from the Pawnee word Tirapihu (or Larapihu), meaning "he buys or trades" or "traders".
 The Arapaho were a prominent trading group in the Great Plains region.
 The term may also have come from European-American traders referring to them by their Crow (Apsáalooke aliláau) name of Alappahoʼ, which meant 'people with many tattoos'.
 By custom the Arapaho tattooed small circles on their bodies.
 The name Arapaho became widespread among the white traders.